zhangwilling/check-case-webpack-plugin/README.md

 We should standard file case type to avoid sensitive case problem.

-Uppercase case is not recommended, we encourage use snake or kebab case.
+Uppercase case is not recommended, we encourage to use snake or kebab case.

 ## Output